Rabadash8820/UnityAssemblies/README.md

 **Don't freak out!** The [basic usage](#basic-usage) example above will satisfy the large majority of use cases.
 The usage options below are for more advanced setups.

-As shown in the basic example above, this package only requires a `UnityVersion` or (in v2) `UnityProjectPath` property to be up and running.
+As shown in the basic example above, this package only requires a `UnityVersion` or `UnityProjectPath` property to be up and running.
 `UnityVersion` must be a complete version string, in the format used by Unity Hub (the values boxed in red in the screenshot below).

 ![Unity version strings highlighted in the Unity Hub interface](./images/unity-versions.png)